Primer on International Investment Treaties and Investor-State Dispute Settlement

 What now?
 Approaches to reform:

 At CCSI, we contend that it is important to more broadly assess the costs and benefits of investment treaties and ISDS, and rethink the role of international investment agreements as tools for advancing sustainable development, from home and host country perspectives.
-This means looking more closely at the objectives of these agreements, as well as alternative modes of dispute settlement that might better serve identified objectives.
+This means looking more closely at the objectives of these agreements, and at how IITs may better align with the Sustainable Development Goals, as well as at alternative modes of dispute settlement that might better serve identified objectives.

-Even assuming that the multilateral court is a desirable way forward (which is a premise open to question), it will likely take at least a decade to negotiate creation of such a court and actually establish it.
-It is also unclear whether it will ever attract enough signatories, or the right signatories, to make a difference for countries defending claims.
-In the interim, investors will continue to bring, and states will continue to defend, claims in an ISDS system now widely recognized as suffering from perceived and actual concerns going to its very legitimacy.
-Therefore CCSI is exploring shorter-term ways for states to exit or mitigate the recognized adverse effects of the more than 3,300 treaties that have been concluded to date.
+While reforms are being discussed, investors will continue to bring, and states will continue to defend, claims in an ISDS system now widely recognized as suffering from perceived and actual concerns going to its very legitimacy.
+CCSI is therefore exploring shorter-term ways for states to exit or mitigate the recognized adverse effects of the more than 3,300 treaties that have been concluded to date.
 Chief among these options, we’ve advocated for termination (or withdrawal of consent to ISDS arbitration) of these treaties, as a near-term solution, alongside any longer-term project.

 See, e.g., Federal Elektrik Yatirim v.
 Uzbekistan, ICSID Case No. ARB/13/9; Quiborax v.
 Bolivia, ICSID Case No. ARB/06/2, Award, 16 September 2015.